-During the years ended 31st March, 2017 and 2016, there were no transfers between Level 1 and Level 2.
-There were no transfers into or out of Level 3 fair value measurements during the year ended 31st March, 2017 and 2016.
+During the years ended 31 March 2018 and 2017, there were no transfers between Level 1 and Level 2.
+There were no transfers into or out of Level 3 fair value measurements during the year ended 31 March 2018 and 2017.
 The Group's policy is to recognise transfers into and transfer out of Level 3 as of the date of the event or change in circumstances that caused the transfer.

+During the year ended 31 March 2018, no fair value measurements are in Level 3.
 The movements in fair value measurements in Level 3 during the year are as follows: